saikrishna0125/Jenkins_AssignmentTest/README.md

-Setting up a CI/CD pipeline with Maven and Jenkins
+iiiiSetting up a CI/CD pipeline with Maven and Jenkins
 ======================================================

 The following document describes how to setup a CI/CD pipeline with Jenkins.
 The example illustrates how code changes can be built with Jenkins and deployed.
 It can be used as a baseline for creating more advanced pipelines that involve deploying in multiple stages (i.e. deploy to stage/production, etc).